Story mountain – Best story structure worksheets and resources for KS1 and KS2 creative writing

 Unpicking what makes a character good or bad, or the actual purpose of the extras, helps to flesh out the drive of each player in the narrative.

 For example, why is the Big Bad Wolf really bad?
 If he was just hungry, why did he keep hunting the pigs?
-Developing his back story helps in defining him more effectively.
+Developing his back story helps define him more effectively.

 Vladimir Propp wrote about character types many years ago.
 Thankfully, not only are the types ageless, they can also be taught effectively from a very young age.